The Shapley Value of Classifiers in Ensemble Games: Experimental evaluation

-We fitted a voting expert which consisted of neural networks with heterogeneous model complexity.
-The exact experimental settings are detailed in Appendix \ref{appendix:heterogeneity_experiment}.
-The distribution of normalized average Shapley values is plotted on Figure \ref{fig:shapley_reddit_neural_complexity} for the ensemble and dual ensemble games conditioned on the number of hidden layer neurons.
-These results imply that more complex models with a larger number of free parameters receive higher Shapley values in both classes of games.
+The distribution of normalized average Shapley values for the Reddit dataset are plotted on Figure \ref{fig:shapley_reddit_neural_complexity} for the ensemble and dual ensemble games conditioned on the number of hidden layer neurons.
+The results imply that more complex models with a larger number of free parameters receive higher Shapley values in both classes of games.
 In simple terms complex models contribute to correct and incorrect classification decisions at a disproportionate rate.
-We provide additional evidence for this in Appendix \ref{appendix:heterogeneity_experiment}.